The Fondo Elena Moroni for Oncology

 Offered by the Fondo Elena Moroni

 The Elvo Tempia Special Prize.
 Offered by the Fondazione Tempia, Biella, Italy.
-The Prize goes to the youngest best scoring candidate in the first tertile of the ranking after the absolute winner.
+The Prize goes to the youngest best scoring candidate in the first third of the ranking after the absolute winner.

 The Elvo Tempia Special Prize